 SLA Industries is kind of like a cockroach.
 It’s got this creepy, disgusting, horrific aesthetic and reputation which means that, though a small game, it’s still very recognisable.
 It tends to generate a reaction when it comes into sight, but it’s rather small and not very influential and few people would call it their favourite.

 And, most of all, the damn thing won’t die.
-The game has had a bumpy old life, with Dave Allsop and the Nightfall Games crew becoming picked up by no less than four publishers over the years, only to be dropped by them all – twice because the publishers in question simply were no longer interested in the game, twice because the publishers in question were shuttering.
-For this new edition, Nightfall are now putting the products out all by themselves again, after spending almost a quarter of a century trying to make variations on a “we do the development, you publish the books” arrangement work.
+The game has had a bumpy old life, with Dave Allsop and the Nightfall Games crew becoming picked up by no less than four publishers over the years, only for Nightfall to reclaim the licence each time – twice because the publishers in question simply were no longer interested in the game (either specifically or in RPGs in general, in one case), twice because the publishers in question were shuttering.
+For this new edition, Nightfall are now putting the products out all by themselves once again (they put a few things out in between Cubicle 7 and Daruma), after spending almost a quarter of a century trying to make variations on a “we do the development, you publish the books” arrangement work.

 First the game came out through Nightfall themselves in 1993; then it got picked up by Wizards of the Coast in late 1994.
 However, Wizards would not keep their RPG lines open for very long, shutting down their RPG lines in late 1995.
 (A year and a half later they’d get right back into the RPG business by buying out TSR.)
 Nightfall then reached a publication agreement with Hogshead Publishing, with a reprint of the core book and a trickle of new products emerging in 2000-2001, but then when James Wallis decided to shutter Hogshead he surrendered all rights back to Nightfall.